Blog

 Calendula

 I purchased my first Calendula seeds with plans to use the cute orange blooms in bouquets.
 While I still tuck a few in here and there, I prefer to use it for its medicinal properties.
 Fresh or dried, it has become a staple in our home.
 Great for teas, oil and salves.
-It is useful in treating everything from a tooth ache to bee stings.

 Seeds look like little dried sea horses